 Read (Non-Device) – Request WAN Matrix

 The Supplier plans the installation, taking into account the availability of the WAN Coverage in the premises.
-The Supplier either composes a ‘Request WAN Matrix’ Service Request (SRV 12.1) and sends it to the DCC or looks up the SSI to check the WAN Coverage Database.
+For a SMETS2+ smart metering system, the Supplier either composes a ‘Request WAN Matrix’ Service Request (SRV 12.1) and sends it to the DCC or looks up the SSI to check the WAN Coverage Database.
 This process is described in more detail in Section 7.4.1 of the BAD.
+The Service Request ‘Request WAN Matrix’ (SRV 12.1) is not available to SMETS1 devices.

 Statement of Service Exemption